-Your premises will contain a range of combustible contents.
 These are likely to include:

-- furnishings, upholstered seating, furniture and cushions; - curtains, drapes and other textile hangings; - sports and play area furnishings, such as cellular foam gym mats; - scenery or properties used for stage presentations; and - soft toys.
+- costumes, scenery and props used for stage presentations; - furnishings, upholstered seating, furniture and cushions; - curtains, drapes and other textile hangings; - artificial and dried foliage; - decorative textile fabrics (e.g. on the stage); and - items containing cellular foam, e.g. props.

-The use of furnishings and other materials which are easily ignited or have rapid spread of flame characteristics should be avoided.
+The use of properties, furnishings and other materials which are easily ignited or have rapid spread of flame characteristics should be avoided.

 All fabrics, curtains, drapes and similar features should either be non-combustible or be of durably or inherently flame-retardant fabric.
-Any fabrics used in escape routes, other than foyers, entertainment areas or function rooms should be non-combustible.
+Any fabrics used in escape routes, other than foyers, entertainment areas or function rooms should be non combustible.
 Drapes and curtains should not be provided across escape routes or exits.

 You should note that materials treated with flame-retardant treatments may have a limited 'wash life' before the effectiveness of the flame-retardant is diminished.
-To maintain the protection you should follow the manufacturer's supplier's instructions.
+To maintain the protection you should follow the manufacturer's or supplier's instructions.